schollz/schollz.github.io.old/content/post/odd-one-out.md

 14. Are you religious?
 Yes.
 15. Are you married?
 No.
 16. Are you overweight?
 No.
-17. Are you ever late to work during the month?
+17. Do you sometimes sleep naked?
 Yes.
 18. Do you save your money?
 Yes.
 19. Do you have brown eyes?
 No.
 20. Do you use ever use cash?
 Yes.
 21. Are you under 30?
 Yes.
 22. Are you a man or a woman?
 A man.
 23. Did you go to college?
 Yes.
-24. Do you have kids?
-No.
+24. Can you change a flat tire?
+Yes.
 25. Do you wear contacts/glasses?
+Yes.
 26. Do you own a pet?
 No.
 27. Have you ever flown in an airplane?
 Yes.
 28. Do you read the news?
 Yes.